Grounding internalism in the population genetics of the introduction process

-This means that we are in a different place than in 1967 when Simpson dismissed the notion of internal trends.
+This means that we are in a different place than in 1967 when Simpson wrote the above passage dismissing the notion of internal trends.
 Simpson’s argument is invalid, and this is not because we have discovered vital urges or cosmic goals, but because we have reconsidered evolutionary genetics both in theory and in fact, and we have concluded that internal biases are a real possibility grounded in the theoretically and empirically demonstrated effects of biases in the introduction process.
 The influence of such biases is now in the “known mechanism” category, available to be applied in all areas of evolutionary research.

 Distinguishing other theories and paradigms

 Which theories are (or were) actually used in reasoning about the role of variation in evolution?
 What roles for variation have been considered explicitly in accounts of evolution?
 What kinds of reasoning do these theories support, as documented by recurrent and explicit claims in the evolutionary literature?
 Here are some:

 - Variations emerged adaptively by effort, and were preserved, as per Lamarck

 - Variation supplied indefinite raw materials that selection shaped into adaptations, as per Darwin.